 The use of cannabis imagery became prevalent in their merchandise, well before it was legal.
 Again, tapping into the rebellious, free spirit of Americans and metal fans worldwide.
 The criminalization of cannabis has been well documented, as have its health benefits been.
-The only reason our leaders do not want us on cannabis is because it encourages free/alternative thinking.
 The promotion of cannabis was another reason Pantera was a threat.
 Only after years of constant struggle has cannabis become legal, and who knows for how long?

 The use of the confederate flag brought Pantera, at least symbolically, into the political arena for real.
 Although many younger Northern metalheads may not have understood its history, the association with racism probably started right about there, not with a Phil Anselmo rant.
 I don't personally feel the band was seeking to promote racism in any way, the confederate flag is simply a symbol of southern heritage.
 However, given the history behind the flag it's always a slippery slope when brandishing it, and Phil Ansemlo himself has distanced himself away from it for this reason.
 But again, another reason Pantera was viewed as dangerous.